OpenTranslationBible/open-bible/en-GB/43.John/md/john-20.md

 ## John 20:10

-Then the disciples returned to their homes.
+Afterwards, the disciples went back to their own homes.

 ---